dotnet/android/Documentation/guides/BuildProcess.md

 -  **AndroidUseAapt2** &ndash; A bool property which allows the developer to control the use of the `aapt2` tool for packaging.
     By default this will be set to false and we will use `aapt`.
-    If the developer wishes too use the new `aapt2` functionality they can set
+    If the developer wishes to use the new `aapt2` functionality they can set

         <AndroidUseAapt2>True</AndroidUseAapt2>